rrudderow/CSCI460-Database/notes.md

 ghex Data.bin = look at binary file hexdump Data.bin = shows in terminal
 hexdump Data.bin > check.txt = pipe into file
+why if writing to disk do you not want to use virtual keyword?